turboflakes/crunch/README.md

     -f, --seed-path <FILE>
             Sets a custom seed file path.
 The seed file contains the private seed phrase to Sign the extrinsic payout call.
+        --tx-mortal-period <tx-mortal-period>
+            Define the number of blocks the transaction is mortal for (default is 64 blocks)

+        --tx-tip <tx-tip>
+            Define a tip in PLANCKS for the block author.

 ARGS:
     <MODE>    Sets how often staking rewards should be claimed from unclaimed eras. (e.g. the option 'era' sets